selo796/find-unused-css/README.md

   3. **Enable Html file analzing**

-  Enter 1 for enabling html file analyze, 0 otherwise.
+  Enter 1 for enabling, 0 otherwise.

   4. **Enable React analzing**

+  Enter 1 for enabling, 0 otherwise.

+  4. **Enable jQuery analzing**

-  Enter 1 for enabling react file analyze, 0 otherwise.
+  Enter 1 for enabling, 0 otherwise.

 Once you answered these two questions, your css selectors are scanned for given directory.